Menu

 Taking Medication for Mental Health Conditions Isn’t Wrong

-I am not anti-medication, but I am pro-informed decision, which means making sure those that who are thyroid patients also experiencing mental health conditions, know that addressing their endocrine health fully may well resolve their mental health complaints.
+I am not anti-medication, but I am pro-informed decision, which means making sure those that who are thyroid patients and also experiencing mental health conditions, know that addressing their endocrine health fully may well resolve their mental health complaints.

 Your Thyroid and Mental Health